In addition to integrating your systems with Oomnitza, you can update and create new records in Oomnitza through spreadsheet imports.

 - Put your data in a spreadsheet where the column names should represent the names of the fields and the values below the columns names should represent the values of the fields.

-- Select one of the modules in the Oomnitza portal menu depending on which object you are going to update: Assets, Software, Contracts, People or Locations
+Select one of the modules in the Oomnitza portal menu depending on which object you are going to update: Assets, Contracts, People or Locations.

-- In the Import page select one of the data source types:
+- In the Import page select a file upload.

 Depending on which option you choose, you should pick a file to upload or provide a link to a Google Sheet document.
 Our system will check if the file type or Google Sheet link is valid.